Saturday 25th March 2023

-The Three Peaks Trial Challenge Walk is COG’s massive charity fundraiser and will next take place on Saturday 26th June 2021.
+The Three Peaks Trial Challenge Walk is COG’s massive charity fundraiser.
 The event regularly raises over £9,000 for charity with hundreds of walkers coming from all over the UK to take part.
 If you can help on the day in any way then please do.
 Whether it’s for a couple of hours or more all assistance is very much appreciated.

-ENTRIES FOR THE 2021 EVENT ARE NOW OPEN BUT PLEASE NOTE, DUE TO THE COVID 19 PANDEMIC THIS YEAR’S EVENT IS SIGNIFICANTLY REDUCED.
+ENTRIES FOR THE 2022 EVENT WILL OPEN SHORTLY.
 SEE THE EVENT WEBSITE FOR FURTHER DETAILS – http://www.threepeakstrial.co.uk/

 What is the Three Peaks Trial?